Reginald Laubin: Dance career

 Another turning point came when the Laubins visited Standing Rock Indian Reservation in 1934.
 There they met One Bull, a nephew of Sitting Bull and a veteran of the Battle of the Little Bighorn.
 Disappointed to see One Bull wearing white clothing, Laubin lent him his dance outfit for a photo.
 When the Sioux man saw Laubin's shield with its drawing of a buffalo bull, he said that Laubin had written his name, One Bull.
 Laubin claimed that One Bull took the drawing as a sign that the couple had been sent by a higher force to represent Sioux people.
 The next day, One Bull and his family adopted the Laubins.
 One Bull gave Laubin his own name, Tatanka Wanjila (One Bull), and to Gladys he gave his mother's name, Wiyaka Wastewin (Good Feather Woman).
 Laubin used this adoption story, which he embellished over time, as a promotional tool and retold it at every performance.

 After the Laubins performed at Times Hall in New York City in December 1947, they began to be regarded as serious artists.
 They built a cabin in Moose, Wyoming, in 1952 and hosted Indian lore enthusiasts who traveled from around the world.
 In 1953, the Laubins went on a five-month tour of Europe and North Africa with a company of nine Crow people.
 Beginning in 1955, the couple became the featured performers at Jackson Lake Lodge, and they continued to perform there for thirty-three years.

-They won a Capezio Dance Award in 1972.
+They also published three books with the University of Oklahoma, all successful—the books on archery and tipis remained standard through at least 2008.
+They also published three short educational films with the University of Oklahoma, titled The Old Chief's Dance, Talking Hands, and War Dance.

 Retirement and death

 The Laubins gave their last performance at Jackson Lake Lodge in 1988.

 In 1996, Laubin donated his collection to the Spurlock Museum at the University of Illinois.
 The collection includes objects that the Laubins used in performances, some created by Native American artists and others created by the Laubins in traditional style.
 The Spurlock Museum, opened in 2002, named its Laubin Gallery of American Indian Cultures in the couple's honor.

 Laubin died on Wednesday, April 5, 2000, at a hospital in Urbana, Illinois.